HST is extremely proud of MEMP students’ outstanding track record in obtaining internal and external fellowships.

 - Most external fellowships provide partial support relative to MIT tuition and stipend rates.
-This will result in a funding shortfall, in which case the research supervisor provides partial RA funding to complete the student’s support package.
-Any applicable stipend increase (described below) is included in this shortfall.
+This will result in a funding shortfall, in which case HST and/or the research advisor will fund a partial fellowship and/or research assistantship to provide the student with full support.

 - MIT’s RA tuition subsidy does not apply to fellowships.

-- Some external fellowships impose restrictions on the nature of other funding sources utilized simultaneously.
+- Some external fellowships impose restrictions on the nature of other funding sources that can be utilized simultaneously.

 - Many external fellowships are restricted to US Citizens and Permanent Residents.
 MIT's Office of Graduate Education maintains a list of financial resources outside MIT that are specifically geared toward international students.

-HST PhD students with external fellowships automatically receive a stipend increase of $300/month, added to either the pre-qual or post-qual rate.
+HST PhD students with external fellowships automatically receive a stipend increase of $400/month.
 The rationale for this increase is to incentivize students to apply for outside fellowships and reward those who are successful.
 Note that:

 - The increased stipend rate applies throughout the tenure of the fellowship and during the summer term for nine-month fellowships, but not in years after the fellowship has ended.